 So, what UX research method should you rely on to quickly gather user feedback and insights?
 A UX survey.
 UX surveys are a quick and relatively easy research method to answer your questions and guide your product team.

-But before you jump into Typeform and launch your survey, it’s critical to take the time to design the study.
+But before you jump into Typeform and hit send, it’s critical to take the time to design the survey.
 So here are a few steps to take before you send your survey.

 A. First, Define Your Survey Objective